publiccodenet/about/activities/tool-management/nextcloud.md

 # Nextcloud

 Nextcloud is a suite of client-server software for creating and using file hosting services.
-Nextcloud is free and open-source.
+Nextcloud is free and open source.
 We are currenty using Nextcloud for file sharing with our community and the general public.

 ## Using Nextcloud